 Only after raising that question did the author, Andy Clarke, dive into his own Internet story from 1993.

+Clarke demonstrated how relating your topic to the reader’s experience can help you to draw in readers while showing personality.
 Of course, there are other ways to show personality without alienating your readers.
 I discussed some of them in “How to add personality and warmth to your financial writing–Part one” and “Part two.”
 Please chime in if you have ideas you’d like to add to the discussion.

 Note: This post was updated in June 2019 to remove the link to Clarke’s “The adoption of a great idea,” which is no longer available online.